Scanning the web with Ammonite

 2)Testing for Blind OS commanding

 -Ammonite can also detect blind OS commanding vulnerabilities.
 In case of blind OS commanding in which the response is not echoed in the output, Ammonite uses time delays to identify if a OS commanding vulnerability is present.
 For e.g if it sends a command which delays the response for some seconds, and if it notes a delay in the output, we can say that a blind OS commanding vulnerability is present.
-To test the session, simply right click on the web session and click on Ammonite–>Test12
+To test the session, simply right click on the web session and click on Ammonite–>Test

 The vulnerability is identified by Ammonite as shown in the figure below.
 From the parameters shown for identifying the vulnerability, we can see that a delay of 5 seconds (sleep 5) was sent.